 9. Glacier National Park of Canada

-Glacier Park is an adventure-junkies heaven.
+Glacier National Park is an adventure-junkies heaven.
 Climb up mountain peaks, camp next to a glacier-fed river, go hiking amongst the stunning scenery and take a mountain bike ride on one of the trails.
 One of my favorite hikes in the park is the 7.2 km trail that takes you along the abandoned railway tracks of Canada’s first trans-continental railway.
-You can even explore what’s left behind of the Glacier House hotel – Western Canada’s first luxury mountain resort.
-A series of avalanches starting in the year 1910 caused the railway line which passed the hotel to be moved, thus taking away their tourist traffic and so it eventually closed and was left to go to ruin!

-Did you know – the Glacier National Park is home to the world’s only inland cedar rainforest.
+Did you know – the Glacier National Park is home to the world’s only inland cedar rainforest?

 Another lovely hiking trail here is the Asulkan Valley track which is 13.8 km and should take about 6 hours – watch out for glacier views and waterfalls on your way.